msdec321/DataAnalysisWorkbooks/warcraftLogs/RestoDruidAnalyzer/README.md

 &emsp; • Rotating on tank? ('No' means the Druid is not rolling LB on the tank and instead just raid healing)
 &emsp; • Top two rotations used

-To be added in the future: Haste rating, trinkets equipped
+To be added in the near future: Haste rating, trinkets equipped

 # Analysis
 Rotations are determined via the cast sequence data provided by WCL ([an example](https://classic.warcraftlogs.com/reports/VZr6X2MNY73GLktg#fight=47&type=casts&view=events&source=37)).
 In short, the [rotation calculator](https://github.com/msdec321/DataAnalysisWorkbooks/blob/main/warcraftLogs/src.py#L535-L623) checks when Lifebloom is cast on a tank which signals the start of a rotation.
 The following casts are recorded until either 1) The lifebloom is refreshed or 2) The rotation reaches 5 casts.
 (Note: hasted rotations can go over 5 casts, that will be supported in the future).
 Casts that are off the global cooldown are ignored.
 For purely raid healing Druids, the calculator simply counts the number of regrowths/instants cast in a 5-cast window.
 The rotation is recorded into a dictionary object and at the end the top 2 rotations are saved to the dataset.